trappify/hv_local/README.md

 ## Support & issues

 Open issues or feature requests on [GitHub](https://github.com/trappify/hv_local/issues).
+This is a hobby, best-effort project and I work on it in short bursts, so response times can vary—please don’t expect instant magic.
 Include debug logs (`custom_components.homevolt: debug`) and anonymized payload snippets whenever possible so we can reproduce the problem.